Satch7320/Galvanize/capstone1/README.md

 ## Exploratory Data Analysis
 ### First Pass
 ![Descriptive Statistics](images/ks_db_describe.png "Descriptive Statistics") While the data was generally applicable, I noticed that a few columns seemed redundant.
-The 'USD_' categories were presumably meant to convert currencies into a singular format for easier tabulation.
+The 'USD_' categories were presumably meant to convert currencies into a singular format for easier tabulation, but these were also the source of my null values!
 However, a quick inspection revealed that currencies were already overwhelmingly USD anyway.

 ![Normalized Currencies](images/norm_cur.png "Normalized Currency Distribution")